solid/process/solid-panels.md

 Every Solid Panel is expected to actively contribute to the evolution of Solid in a way that supports the Solid Roadmap and the healthy growth of the Solid Ecosystem.
 Panel members are expected to act as custodians of Solid, within and outside of the community.

-Every Panel will have a stated purpose that can be mapped directly to the Solid Roadmap, and the Solid Team may task that Panel with specific initiatives to be completed as part of the fulfillment of its mandate.
-For example, the Specification Panel could be tasked with an initiative to complete the next major version of the Solid Specification.
+Every Panel will have a stated purpose that can be mapped directly to the Solid Roadmap, and the Solid Team may task that Panel with specific projects to be completed as part of the fulfillment of its mandate.
+For example, the Specification Panel could be tasked with an project to complete the next major version of the Solid Specification.

 ### Decision Making